Skip to main content

 Bank of America

 As Market Executive for Columbus at Bank of America, Toney works closely in partnership with the Market President and leadership team to help connect businesses, families and individuals to the banking and investment teams that will help improve their financial lives.
-Toney brings her 15-plus years of leadership in the Columbus nonprofit community as an events and development professional.
-She currently serves on the boards of Gladden Community House and Creative Ohio.
+Toney brings her 20-plus years of leadership in the Columbus nonprofit community as an events and development professional.
+She currently serves on the boards of Gateway Film Center, Franklin Park Conservatory and Creative Ohio.
 She is a graduate of the 2016 Leadership Columbus program and the 2022 Elevate Columbus class.

 Bank of America is one of the world’s leading financial institutions, serving approximately 68 million consumer and small business clients.
 In Columbus, it has extended $90 million in loans to small businesses, $1.4 billion in commercial loans, and donated 51,000 employee volunteer hours.
-It also supports local causes such as YWCA and Dress for Success Columbus.
+It also supports local nonprofit partners such as Habitat for Humanity, Lutheran Social Services and Star House.

 One Columbus